Singularity-Coder/Data-Pic/README.md

-# Data-Viz
+# Data-Pic
-Instant data visualisation!
+All your data in a single picture!